charlotte-zee/charlotte-zee/README.md

 ---

 ### 🌸 About Me
-> 🌙 Calm coder who finds beauty in quiet moments
+> 🌙 Exploring C# and .NET desktop development
 > 💡 Exploring C# & .NET to make small, meaningful tools
-> ✨ Obsessed with clean code, cozy UI, and futuristic simplicity
+> ✨ Experimenting with automation and extensions
+> 🖥️ Quietly building in the background
 > 🎧 Often found coding with anime OSTs and coffee

 ---